Nordic walking retreats in the Pyrenees

 - 04

-The correct stride is only transmitted with an instructor next to you correcting the strap, pole angle and hip rotation in real time.
-The retreats include sessions with INWA-certified instructors (International Nordic Walking Federation) or equivalent.
-The rest stays in the gym.
+The right gesture is only conveyed with a technician nearby correcting dragonera, staff angle and hip rotation in real time.
+The retreats include sessions with an instructor certified by the INWA (International Nordic Walking Federation) or equivalent.
+Everything else stays in the gym.

 Who it fits